waveshareteam/ugv_ws/README.md

                  ros2 launch ugv_nav nav.launch.py use_localplan:=teb use_rviz:=true
                 ```

-    - 3维
+    - 3D
         - rtabmap
-            - 局部导航
+            - local navigation

-                开启定位
+                Turn on positioning

                 ```jsx
                 ros2 launch ugv_nav rtabmap_localization_launch.py
                 ```

-                开启nav（可以慢慢等，三维数据加载完毕再导航，要一会时间）
+                Turn on nav (you can wait slowly until the 3D data is loaded before navigating, it will take a while)

-                use_localplan dwa，teb（默认）
+                use_localplan dwa，teb（default）

                 - dwa